About Charon Point

-Massive tides and fast currents surging through the mouth of the Styx River are a feature of the area.
-During king tides a wall of water (a tidal bore) up to 0.5 m high forms and moves up the Styx River.
+Massive tides and fast currents pour through the mouth of the Styx River and are a feature of the area.
+During king tides a wall of water (a tidal bore) up to 0.5m high forms and moves up the Styx River.
 Sharks are reported to feed behind the advancing tidal surge in the Broad Sound area.

 Parks and forests protect Queensland's wonderful natural diversity and scenery.
 Please help keep these places special during your stay.

 - Camp fires are permitted in above-ground fire containers only.
 Bring your own fire container and remove it when you leave (including the coals).
 Bring your own clean, milled timber.
 Use a previous camp fire site, rather than starting a new one.
 Gas and fuel stoves are preferred and recommended.
 Please follow the parks and forests camp fires and cooking guidelines.

 - Avoid contaminating water with detergents and soaps.
 Take your gear at least 50m away from waterways to wash.

 - Stop the spread of weeds and pathogens.
 New introductions can spread and displace resident species and alter the local ecology.
 Soil from your vehicle, camping gear and boots can contain weed seeds and foreign plant pathogens.
 Before you arrive clean your boat and vehicle (especially tyres and the underside of your vehicle), camping and walking gear.

 - Never feed or leave food for animals—you might be bitten or scratched.
 Let animals find their own food.
 Our foods can be harmful.